Institut für Europäische Politik

 - The Common Foreign, Security and Defence Policy;

-- Energy and climate issues.
+- Energy and Climate Policy.

 The results of IEP’s research and analysis are made available to its target groups and multipliers (lecturers, professors, students, teachers of adult education, journalists, politicians, administration, NGOs) by various publications of periodicals, single- and multi-author books, internet publications, policy papers and a frequently published newsletter.
 Integration is a quarterly journal which offers an interdisciplinary theory-based and policy-related forum for current issues of European integration.
 The Jahrbuch der Europäischen Integration annually documents and evaluates the European integration process since 1980.
 Also the series Europäische Schriften contributes to the discussion of current issues in the field of European integration.

 IEP’s training activities aim at the active participation in European affairs.
-The principal focus lies on the cooperation with countries from Central, Eastern and South-Eastern European Europe.
+The principal focus lies on the cooperation with countries from Central, Eastern and South-Eastern European countries.
 IEP offers trainings on administrative reform and EU approximation as well as the implementation of EU-acquis in candidate countries.
 Complementary to the training programs the IEP is involved in study programs, which offer Master courses for young professionals, special training programs for senior officials, diplomatic services, NGOs and civil society.

 IEP Director Funda Tekin is a member of the TEPSA Board.

 - New edition of the Handbook on German European Policy planned (IEP, Germany)

 - Blog post: “Rituals of a Vetocracy: The negotiations on the Multiannual Financial Framework” (IEP, Germany)